department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 - Have suffered the loss of a body part and are considered a "special category person" (SPC)
 - Are terminally ill
 - Are awaiting discharge from a VA hospital or military treatment facility
-- Need to have a VA exam done in a foreign country (except if the exam can be required by the overseas BDD office in Landstuhl, Germany or Yongsan, Korea)
+- Need to have a VA exam done in a foreign country (except if the exam can be requested by the overseas BDD office in Landstuhl, Germany or Yongsan, Korea)
 - Are pregnant
 - Require a Character of Discharge determination